crate/cloud-tutorials/docs/promo.rst

 <cluster-deployment>` and choosing the Development plan, which is designed for
 just this purpose.

-This guide will first describe the process for making use of our 14-day free trial offer.
-Subsequently, you can find out how to use free or discounted promotional offers.
-These will be offered regularly by Crate.io and constitute a separate category of promotion from the 14-day free trials.

 ..
 NOTE::
     Free trials and other promos are currently not supported for subscription plans offered through the SaaS marketplaces (AWS and Azure Marketplace).